Mikel Arteta: Everton

 Everton manager David Moyes signed Arteta in the 2005 January transfer window on loan with a view to a permanent transfer.
-Seen as a replacement for Danish midfielder Thomas Gravesen who had moved to Real Madrid, Arteta played a vital part in helping Everton achieve the possibility of qualifying for the Champions League when they finished fourth in the Premier League; however, they were knocked out by Villarreal in the last qualifying round.
+Seen as a replacement for Danish midfielder Thomas Gravesen who had moved to Real Madrid, Arteta played a vital part in helping Everton achieve the possibility of qualifying for the Champions League when they finished fourth in the Premier League; however, they were knocked out controversially by Villarreal in the last qualifying round.
 He scored his first Everton goal in a 4–0 victory over Crystal Palace, and signed a permanent five-year deal in July 2005 for a fee of £2 million.

-The 2005–06 season saw Arteta pick up both the Everton Fans' Player of the Season and the Players' Player of the Season awards.
+The 2005–06 season saw Arteta pick up both the Everton Player of the Season and the Players' Player of the Season awards.
 Arteta's good form extended into 2006–07.
 As well as retaining his starting place, he frequently turned in man-of-the-match displays, and finished the season with nine goals from the 35 league games he played.
 Arteta was awarded the Player of the Season Award for the second consecutive year.
-He was also voted the Premier League's 'Midfielder of the Year' by the viewers of Sky Sports, beating PFA Players' Player of the Year Cristiano Ronaldo.
+He was also voted the Premier League's 'Midfielder of the Year' by the viewers of Sky Sports, beating PFA Players' Player of the Year Cristiano Ronaldo to the award.

 Arteta's creativity was an essential part of Everton's attacking play the following season, and he had scored six goals by the end of January.
 That improved further a season later, with Arteta scoring nine times in the 2006–07 season and once again ending the season as the Player of the Year.
 He helped Everton secure a place in the UEFA Cup and was ranked by the ACTIM Index as the sixth best player in the Premier League, but it did not earn him a call-up into the full Spain squad.
 During the summer of 2007, he signed a new five-year contract.

 Arteta added another accolade to his growing collection during the 2007–08 season, when he picked up the North West Footballer of the Year award.
 He then became the first Everton player in five years to receive the Liverpool Echo's Sports Personality of the Year award in January 2008.